Alta (town)

+Alta is considered the northernmost city in the world with a population surpassing 10,000.
+The 9.81 km2 town has a population (2023) of 15,931 and a population density of 1624 PD/km2.

 The town of Alta has three churches: the historic Alta Church in Bossekop, the relatively new Elvebakken Church in Elvebakken, and the Northern Lights Cathedral (the new "main" church for the municipality that was completed in 2013).
 Alta is also an educational centre in Finnmark county.
-Finnmark University College is based in Alta as well as the local primary and secondary schools, including Alta Upper Secondary School.
-Alta District Court is based in the town, serving the municipalities of Loppa and Alta.
+The Alta campus of the University of Tromsø is located in the town as well as the local primary and secondary schools, including Alta Upper Secondary School.
+The Vestre Finnmark District Court has one of its two courthouses in the town, serving Loppa Municipality and Alta Municipality.
 Alta IF is the main sports team for the town.